websight-io/docs/docs/docs/developers/components/definition/index.md

 ## Dialog

 Dialog is the form with inputs which allows setting data on component instances in content.
-The form layout, fields and behavior are described by resources starting at a resource named ‘dialog’ defined under component definition resource.
-If the ‘dialog’ resource is not defined, then the edit component properties action is not available in editor.
+The form layout, fields and behavior are described by resources starting at a resource named `dialog` defined under component definition resource.
+If the `dialog` resource is not defined, then the edit component properties action is not available in editor.

 This is how the dialog definition structure looks and the same dialog displayed in editor: